-Dr. Docherty is a quantitative geneticist and a clinician, examining risk and resilience in the context of severe outcomes including psychosis and suicide.
-Her research team has secured NIMH, Simons Foundation, AFSP, and NARSAD funding to build predictive models and identify high risk for psychosis, suicide, and autism.
-She has also built a pipeline for enhanced prediction of health outcomes (the "phenome") in emerging adulthood.
+Dr. Docherty is a quantitative geneticist and a clinical psychologist, examining genetic risk and resilience in the context of severe outcomes including psychosis and suicide.
+She is particularly focused on risk across ancestral populations and in emerging adulthood.

 Dr. Docherty is licensed to practice in Utah.